2026 World Cup Predictions the Pundits Won’t Make

 The value in 2026 world cup predictions isn’t in the top five.
 It’s in the teams the casual fan scrolls past.

-Group D (Australia, Paraguay, and a playoff winner) is one of the most favorable draws in the tournament.
-The US will have minimal travel, massive crowd support, and a young squad with Champions League experience.
-The floor is higher than the ranking suggests.
+Group D (Australia, Paraguay, and Türkiye) was supposed to be one of the easiest draws in the tournament.
+Then Türkiye qualified through the playoffs and landed right in it.
+The "easiest group" narrative is dead.
+But the hosts will still have minimal travel, massive crowd support, and a young squad with Champions League experience.
+The floor is higher than the ranking suggests, even with a tougher group.

 Why the 48-team format Changes Every World Cup Prediction